NathanGauthier88/project3FrontEnd/README.md

 - Add a PFP list of best grapplers that links to their details

-- Allow user(s), to favorite grapplers
+- Allow user(s) to favorite grapplers

 - Add ability to like and comment